-Like many of you, my heart hurts.
-When I read about violence, natural distasters, too much strife affecting too many people around the world, I feel frivolous.
+My heart hurts when I read about violence, natural disasters, and strife affecting too many people around the world.
+I feel frivolous.
 I want to do more, give more, and be more to this world than what I’m doing now.
-I’m sad, for so many people who abruptly and brutally lose their lives.
+I’m sad for so many people who abruptly and brutally lose their lives.
 And I’m sorry for those mourning their loved ones and those attempting to recover from destruction and deprivation.

 I’m not a news or political expert.
 I’m just a dog trainer turned treat maker.
 But, when I close my laptop for the umpteenth time in a day because the hatred overwhelms me, I think about dogs, and why we love them—their presence, loyalty, and unconditional love.
 I can’t help but wonder if dogs might be able to teach us to be better humans.

 Approach every moment with zeal

 When Gavin plays fetch, he’s not thinking about what he’s eating for dinner, worrying about his next veterinary check-up, or wondering what time we’re leaving the park so he can wiggle and jiggle for my brother.
 Not much interrupts Gavin’s beauty rest, except when he hears the click of UNCLE CHRIS’s key in the door.
 No matter how deep he’s sleeping or loud he’s snore-humming, under the covers, Lil’ Big Head jumps into the air like a rocket, and races down the stairs as his tail whip-whaps the walls before he grabs a shoe and dances a circle around one of his most favorite humans.